Comparison of spin-qubit architectures for quantum error-correcting codes: Results

 The total readout time of an ST qubit consists of two components: a \textit{ramping time}, during which the system is pulsed to the measurement point in gate-voltage space, and an \textit{integration time}, over which the charge sensor signal is collected and averaged to distinguish between singlet and triplet states.
 This is expressed as:

-There is a direct relationship between the integration time and the fidelity of the readout: longer integration times generally yield higher fidelity by improving the signal-to-noise ratio, but also increase the total cycle time.
-In our simulations, we fix the ramping time to $t_\textrm{ramp} = 0.4 \ \mu$s and vary the integration time $t_\textrm{int}$ to explore this trade-off.
-The specific functional dependence between $t_\textrm{int}$ and readout fidelity is presented in Appendix~\ref{app:STqubit_readout_infidelity}.
+For ST qubits, there is a clear relationship between the integration time and the readout infidelity, as shown in Fig.~\ref{fig:ST_readout_infidelity}.
+Up to about $2 \, \mu s$, the readout infidelity decreases with increasing integration time, by improving the signal-to-noise ratio.
+For longer integration times ($t_\textrm{int} > 2 \, \mu s$), the readout infidelity starts to increase because of the relaxation of the triplets.
+Apart from this, the longer the integration time, the longer the idling time of the data qubits, and, consequently, the more intense their dephasing.
+In our simulations, we fix the ramping time to $t_\textrm{ramp} = 0.4 \, \mu s$ and vary the integration time $t_\textrm{int}$ to explore this trade-off.

 Remarkably, after including the effect of the integration time on the readout infidelity, the hybrid logical qubit still slightly outperforms a physical qubit at the state-of-the-art readout duration, as shown in Fig.~\ref{fig:BSvssurfaceQEC}.
 For this integration time ($2.0\ \mu$s), the surface-$17$ code results in a logical error rate of $(2.1 \pm 0.2) \times 10^{-2}$, while the BS-$17$ code results in a logical error rate of $(2.7 \pm 0.2) \times 10^{-2}$.
 Although the lowest logical error rates are achieved at an integration time of around $0.88 \ \mu$s, at $2.0 \ \mu$s the resulting logical error rates are close to the minimum value.
-Notably, this integration time resulting in the lowest logical error rate is not equal to the integration time that results in the lowest readout infidelity (around $1.4 \ \mu$s).
-Het\'enyi and Wootton have also observed that, for ST qubits, the readout integration time that results in the lowest readout infidelity is generally not equal to the one that results in the lowest logical error rate \cite{hetenyi2023tailoring}.
-Estimating the optimal integration time will be crucial when running actual QEC experimental demonstrations on quantum dots architectures.
+Notably, this integration time resulting in the lowest logical error rate is lower than the integration time that results in the lowest readout infidelity (around $1.4 \ \mu$s).
+Het\'enyi and Wootton have also observed that, for ST qubits, the readout integration time resulting in the lowest logical error rate is lower than the readout integration time resulting in the lowest readout infidelity \cite{hetenyi2023tailoring}.
+The reason is essentially the same as in our case: {even though a shorter integration readout time increases the readout infidelity because of a lower signal-to-noise ratio, this is compensated by a much lower dephasing rate on the idle data qubits because of the shorter waiting time during stabilizer measurements}.
+Estimating the optimal integration time will be crucial when running actual QEC experimental demonstrations on QD architectures.
+For QEC codes of higher distance, for which the limiting factor will most likely be the memory errors, it might be possible to employ soft decoding of the readout signal to shorten the optimal readout integration time even further.

 For very short integration times, the logical qubit no longer outperforms the physical qubit.
 As before, a simple spin echo pulse on the physical qubit is enough to turn it into a quantum memory superior to the logical qubit for all integration times.